EC500-MathTutorTeam/EC500-MathTutorApp/README.md

 - Shengyueshao (shengys@bu.edu)

 ## User Story
-I, as a student, can learn courses from this appliaction.
+I, as a student, want to learn math knowledges.
-I, as a coach/teacher, can give a quiz to my students.
+I, as a student, want to practice math problems after I learned the knowledge I, as a student, want to use the application to help me with math problems

 ## Product Mission
-This App is mainly specefic for the user who is willing to learn courses online.
-It helps users(students) to learn the courses they want from the app and also through voice chat to add courses.
-It also provides users(teachers) to interact with students via posting questions or quizs.
+This App is mainly specefic for the user who is willing to learn math knowledge.
+It helps users(students) to learn and practice math problems.
+User can also use this app to solve math problems.

 ## MVP
-- The app can read voice text from students.
-- The app can provide course-videos via khan-academy api.
-- The app can test students from teachers.
+Recognize user’s voice input and convert it to text input Provide course via Khan api(Couldn’t get Khan api to work) Test user with math problems

 ## Technology Used
-- Khan-academy api
-- Alexa sdk
+Python
+JSON
+Speech_recognition api (google voice recognition)

+## Structure